gieseladev/konfi/docs/converters.rst

 You can add new converters by using the `konfi.register_converter` decorator or simply passing the converter argument to `konfi.field`.
+Since last registered converters are used first, you can overwrite a built-in converter by registering a new converter for the same type (Regardless of complex or not).
+The old converter(s) will be used as a fallback if the new one raises an exception.

 Converters should be stable i.e. if a value already has the correct type, the converter should return the same value (not necessarily the same value by